seirios/writefreely/README.md

 ## This fork

-Welcome to my fork writefreely!
+Welcome to my fork of writefreely!

 We've got: